AMNS/Nightingale/README.md

 * MacOS version 10.5
  - Xcode version 2.5 with MacOS 10.4 SDK and GCC version 4.0 support added
- - should work on version 10.4 too, but only version 10.5 has been tested
+ - should work on OS 10.4 too, but only 10.5 has been tested

 * MacOS version 10.6
- - will not work on versions >= 10.7, due to PPC / Rosetta dependencies
  - Xcode version 3.2 with MacOS 10.4 SDK, PPC, and GCC version 4.0 support added
+ - will not work on OS >= 10.7, due to PPC / Rosetta dependencies

+It will probably work with GCC 4.2 as well.

 * The following environment _may_ work; it did for one person (Geoff C.), but another (Don B.) was unable to set it up (note the kludgy instructions!):

 * MacOS version 10.6; Xcode version 4.2 with MacOS 10.4 SDK, PPC, and GCC version 4.0 support added